mym0us3r/Unified-Sysmon-Configs/adv_simulation/native_vs_legacy.md

 Alerts fired    : 0
 Reason          : ProcessCreate includes based on known ParentImage vectors only.
                   svchost.exe from AppData\Local\Temp matches no include condition.
+                  AND logic is available in schema 4.90 but not implemented here.
 ```

 ### Scenario 3 - Credential Vault DLL Load